jacksund/simmate/README.md

 [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)
 to write your content.

+Simmate is the Simulated Materials Ecosystem (or Environment?) which has everything you need for materials chemistry research all in one repo.
+This includes a core material science framework, workflow management, database orm, and a website interface.

+Fractured Hierarchical Architecture for High-Throughput Diffusion Analysis

 Component | Package | Other Packages (not used)
 ------------ | ------------- | -------------
 Materials Science | PyMatGen | ASE